tpwres/teczki-polskiego-wrestlingu/TAXONOMIES.md

 chronology = ["ppw"]
 ```

-This event will now be listed in PPW's events section.
+This event will now be listed in PpW's events section.
 At the bottom of its page, there will be links to preceding and following events that also carry a `chronology = ["ppw"]` taxonomy.

 ### Creating additional chronologies